kramse/kea-it-sikkerhed/systemsikkerhed/lektionsplan.md

       <td style="text-align:left">
       <p>Bishop chapters 25 and 26 - ca 80 pages</br>
       And at least 27.4 - or chapter 27 too
+      Download and browse the ENISA papers listed under Computer Forensics in the reading list
       </p>
       </td>
     </tr>